-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
-The wavelength and frequency of a wave are related to one another by the speed of travel of the wave, which depends on the type of wave and the medium through which it is passing.
-Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+9 1 1 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational • The wavelength and frequency of a wave are related to one Cause and Effect: Thinking: another by the speed of travel of the wave, which depends • Empirical evidence is required Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations. on the type of wave and the medium through which it is passing. to differentiate between cause and correlation and make claims about specific causes and effects.